flipz357/smatchpp/README.md

 # SMATCH++

-The package focuses on handy processing of AMR graphs with a special focus on standardized evaluation of AMR graph parsers with Smatch (structural matching of graphs).
+The package allows handy processing of AMR graphs with a special focus on standardized evaluation of AMR graph parsers with Smatch (structural matching of graphs).
 A short overview of some features:

 - Simple AMR reading, AMR writing, different syntactic and semantic AMR standardization options
 - Alignment solvers including optimal ILP alignment, and optional graph compression